AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ```

 ## Network functions
-OmicsFold provides a method to filter and visualize top feature associations as a
+OmicsFold provides a set of functions to process a DIABLO model into a multi-omic interaction network
-multi-omic correlation network.
+visualization.
 The network functions extract the associations between
-top features according to either blockrank or loading scores, filter and reformat
+top features and reformat the associations into a network object
-into a network object for direct visualization in R or visualization in an external
+for direct visualization in R or visualization in an external
 program such as Cytoscape.

 ### Extract feature associations